-Section 2(h) defines the term 'contract ' as an agreement enforceable by law.
+Moreover, The Indian Contract Act defines a contract under Section 2(h) as an agreement enforceable by law.
 As per Section 2(j), a contract which ceases to be enforceable by law becomes void when it ceases to be enforceable.